google/caliban/README.md

 * [`caliban
   build`](https://caliban.readthedocs.io/en/latest/cli/caliban_build.html) builds
-  the docker image used in `caliban cloud` and `caliban run` without actually running the container or submitting any code.
+  the Docker image used in `caliban cloud` and `caliban run` without actually running the container or submitting any code.

 * [`caliban